Rahm-no/MinatoLoader/README.md

     ./start_container.sh
     ```

-2. Preprocess the dataset [This step will take XMIN and 29GB of storage].
+2. Preprocess the dataset [This step will take 15 min and 29GB of storage].

     The data preprocessing script is called `preprocess_dataset.py`.
 All the required hyperparameters are already set.
 All you need to do is to invoke the script with correct paths: